lschwenke/SaliencyMapsAreEncoder/README.md

 ## Cite and publications

 This code represents the used model for the following publication:<br>
-"Saliency Maps Are Encoder: Analysing Logical Relations Towards Interpretation" (TODO Link)
+"Saliency Maps Are Encoders: Analysing Logical Relations Towards Interpretation" (TODO Link)

 If you use, build upon this work or if it helped in any other way, please cite the linked publication.